UIMSolutions/lang-sql/source/langs/sql/sqlparsers/builders/create/tables/README.md

 Consider a situation where you will try to create a table which already exists, in such situation MySQL will throw the following error.

-ERROR 1050 (42S01): Table 'CUSTOMERS' already exists
+ERROR 1050 (42S01): Table "CUSTOMERS" already exists

 So to avoid such error we can use SQL command **CREATE TABLE IF NOT EXISTS** to create a table.